SoCoTech-Hub/void14/apps/assignment-dash/README.md

 - id
 - allocated_marker \* The allocated marker to this submission
-- assignment \* The assignment these flags apply to.
+- assignment_id \* The assignment these flags apply to.
 - extension_due_date \* An extension date assigned to an individual student.
 - locked \* Student cannot make any changes to their submission if this flag is set.
-- mailed \* Has the student been sent a notification about this grade update?
+- is_mailed \* Has the student been sent a notification about this grade update?
 - workflow_state \* The current workflow state of the grade
 - user_id \* The id of the user these flags apply to.